 The week has been filled with writing some stories and letters, sending some e-mails, filing e-mails, and other such duties.
 It's still been a whirlwind week, since waking up and putting on a suit in the morning still feels a bit like playing dress up.
 And answering the phone to hear people from the BBC and The Times on the other end feels a bit like a complete mistake.
 Or a joke.
 But after reflecting on it for the weekend, the second week should be a lot less like complete craziness and more like my actual life.
 Especially since I've realized all the people I work with are nice and helpful, even to a slightly oblivious American like myself.

-in the USA: pointless.
+The week was also filled with first days of classes, which function a lot like first days of classes in the USA: pointless.
 Going through the syllabi and weird introductions included.
 But also without any knowledge of where to buy books or find classes.

 At the moment, I'm taking three classes outside of my internship: Political Change in 20th and 21st century Britain, American Foreign Policy, and Diversity in the British Workplace (our required class for all interns).
 There's also a quasi-class associated with our internship, during which we have to have to meet with an academic adviser three times over the course of the semester and write a 20-page research paper on a subject of our choice.